Andrejs1979/games-neltify/src/pages/benefits/index.md

 templateKey: benefits-page
 title: Benefits for brands
 image: /img/example.jpg
-heading: You are in total control of your Mark spending
+heading: You are in total control of your Unmerchant spending
 description: 'Never pay more than your monthly budget cap, and you can stop any time.'
 subheading: Let them promote your brand on Instagram.
 blurbs: